priyankark/CodeAir/README.md

 - **Image Analysis**: Upload images for text extraction or analysis
 - **Smart Commands**: Control VS Code using natural language
 - **Screen Capture**: Take and analyze screenshots of your development environment
+- **Custom Font Support**: Utilize custom fonts in your development environment
+- **Light and Dark Mode**: Automatically adjusts to your VS Code theme
+- **Animations**: Includes animated components for a dynamic interface

 ## Using CodeAir